AliG-123/MyProjectShoppingApp/README.md

 </details>

-## Screenshots: POSTMAN requests and utput from the API and MySQL database
+## Screenshots: POSTMAN requests and outputs from the API and MySQL database

 <details>
 <summary> Create </summary>